 - M.P.P., College of William and Mary (1995)

 - B.A. (cum laude), American Government and Economics, University of Virginia (1992)

-Who Do You Work for?
-The Difficulty in Defining "Employer" in the Modern Workplace, in CAMBRIDGE HANDBOOK OF U.S. LABOR LAW: REVIVING AMERICAN LABOR FOR A 21ST CENTURY ECONOMY (Richard Bales & Charlotte Garden, eds.)
-(Cambridge U. Press, 2019).
+Twenty-First Century Employers, in CAMBRIDGE HANDBOOK OF U.S. LABOR LAW: REVIVING AMERICAN LABOR FOR A 21ST CENTURY ECONOMY (Richard Bales & Charlotte Garden, eds.)
+(Cambridge U. Press, 2020).